This post was originally published in June, 2019. Last updated: November, 2021.

 There are 3 ways to implement structured data in your website’s HTML:

-- You can use a Shopify SEO app like Smart SEO - Smart SEO automatically provides Google (and other search engines) with detailed structured data in JSON-LD format.
+- Use a Shopify SEO app like Smart SEO - Smart SEO automatically provides Google (and other search engines) with detailed structured data in JSON-LD format.
 For example, it generates structured data for every product on your collection pages.
 As a result, the app helps you get rich snippets and rank higher on the SERPs.
-Smart SEO sports a 4.9/5 rating and has two pricing plans: Free and Pro which costs only $4.99/month.
+Smart SEO sports a 4.9/5 rating.
+It has a free plan and three paid plans.
+Pricing starts from $9.99/month.
 Learn more → Smart SEO Pricing

 Note that there are a handful of apps on the Shopify App Store that can add structured data to your store.
 We recommend that you use only one at a time.
 Otherwise, you may end up with a mess of duplicate structured data which can hurt your rankings.

-- You can do it manually.
+- Do it manually.
 For this to happen, you must be familiar with Shopify Liquid, JSON-LD (and JSON for that matter), HTML, and schema.org.
 If you’re not a skilled developer (or don’t have one in-house), we don’t recommend this option because of the possibility of introducing errors to your website’s HTML.
 Instead...

 - Work with a certified Shopify expert and outsource the task.
 We offer an SEO service which includes an SEO audit, structured data optimization, meta tags optimization, link optimization, and more.
 If you're interested in working with us, or want to learn more, do not hesitate to contact us.
-We'd be happy to help!

 Now that you know your options for implementing structured data in your Shopify store’s HTML, let’s take a closer look at the different schema.org data types and properties you need to add to the different pages of your website.